happydrew/theforgecalculator/README.md

 ### Does the calculator work for mobile?

 Yes!
 Our **[the forge calculator](https://theforgecalculator.info)** is fully responsive and works perfectly on mobile devices, tablets, and desktop computers.
 You can plan your forges on any device before heading into the game.

+### Why does your calculator show different stats for each variant?

+Because variant stats **actually differ** in the game!
+For example, Dragon Slayer has 24 base damage with 1.4s attack time, while Colossal Sword has 20 base damage with 1.12s attack time—resulting in different DPS values.
+Other calculators ignore these differences and only show generic estimates, but our **[forge roblox calculator](https://theforgecalculator.info)** displays accurate individual stats for every variant, making it the most precise tool available.
+This helps you understand the full range of possible outcomes when you forge.

 ---